-i.
-Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy does not provide a barrier and promotes affordability and access for families: Click or tap here to enter text.

-ii.
-Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families: Click or tap here to enter text.
+- i.
+Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy does not provide a barrier and promotes affordability and access for families: - ii.
+Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families: